FilipMiletic/Dotfiles/README.md

 # Dotfiles
 My dotfiles of OS X on my current MacBook.
-Not to be confused with Arch Linux ones that are in different repository.
+Using both vim and Emacs.

 Here are configurations for:
-- vim (basic configuration, minimal completition for C/C++/Python, evenutaly Go and JS)
+- vim (basic configuration, minimal completition for C/C++/Python, I use it when I am working some sysadmin work in terminal)
-- emacs (just in case, I missed it, and I am proud of my minimal under 100l config. /s)
+- emacs

 - tmux

 - bash/zsh (PATH, pure prompt)